AriFordsham/GHCWiki/contributing.md

 # Contributing to GHC

 GHC is a BSD-licensed open-source project, and we welcome your help in making it better.
-This page and the side bar on the left have pointers to information you'll need.
+This page and the side bar on the right have pointers to information you'll need.

 - [Information for newcomers](contributing#newcomers-to-ghc).
 This the first stop for those people who say, "I want to contribute to GHC, but I don't know quite where to begin."
 Begin here.